lexicalunit/dotfiles/bin/README.md

     -j, --dump-json                  simulate, quiet but print JSON information.
 See --output for a description of available keys.
     -J, --dump-single-json           simulate, quiet but print JSON information for each command-line argument.
 If the URL refers to a playlist, dump the whole playlist information in a single line.
+    --print-json                     Be quiet and print the video information as JSON (video is still being downloaded).
     --newline                        output progress bar as new lines --no-progress                    do not print progress bar
     --console-title                  display progress in console titlebar